 In this course specific topics from the fields of "Asset Management", "International Finance" or other areas of finance (see also the specific announcements) will be dealt with in depth.
 Students will have to work on the main topic of the seminar in some detail and write a term paper on a specific sub topic that will be allocated to them.
-In the seminar, students will present their own paper as well as a discussion on another student's paper and participate actively in the classroom discussions.
+Besides, the students will present their own paper, discuss another student's paper and participate actively in the classroom sessions.